schmarion/buzz-el/docs/dev_doc.md

 The entity matcher should extract mentions and assign them candidate entities.

 The different entity matching methods can be executed in parallel.
-They are then stored separately so they can be use during the disambiguation.
+They are then stored separately so they can be use during the disambiguation part.

 Keys to save spans on the doc.spans dictionary based on the matching type:

 - string: base entity matching process relying on exact string alignment.
 It is based on the spaCy span ruler component.
 - fuzzy: entity matching based on fuzzy string matching.
 It relies on the spaczz project.
 - vector: entity matching based on string vector similarities.